dbcook/openrocket-database/README.md

 0.9.3.6 - 12 Sep 2022
 * Fixes
   * Issue #14 - wrong diameters for publicmissiles QT2.1
+  * Fix introduction to not say the legacy database is gone

 0.9.3.5 - 16 Aug 2022
 * Fixes